All the Tyres from Iceland is a sculptural and film-based project developed by artist Michael Pinsky during

 Abstract

-The residency invites artists to explore the relationship between maritime trade, port ecologies, and ever-changing supply chains to offer viable future scenarios for future sustainable cargo flows.
+The residency invited artists to explore the relationship between maritime trade, port ecologies, and ever-changing supply chains to offer viable future scenarios for future sustainable cargo flows.

 Keywords